BGP acronym (Border Gateway Protocol)

 IPv6 load balancing: First hop IPv6 High Availability mechanism

 You can configure static or automatic configuration with Stateless Address Autoconfiguration ( SLAAC ) or Dynamic Host Configuration Protocol ( DHCP ).
 Many prefer to use SLAAC.
-But for security or legal reason, you need to know exactly what address you are using for what client forces you down the path of DHCPv6.
+But for security or legal reasons, you need to know exactly what address you are using for what client forces you down the path of DHCPv6.
 In addition, IPv6 security concerns exist, and clients may set addresses manually and circumvent DHCPv6 rules.

 IPv6 basic communication